ankurgecr/LocalNotificationHelper/readme.md

                 repeatCountInt
         );
 ```
-If you will pass the 'id' of existing notification, it will override/reschedule the previous notification with new parameters.
+If you will pass the 'id' of existing/already scheduled notification, it will override/reschedule the previous notification with new parameters.

 Get notification status
 --------
-In order to check if a notification is scheduled or not, periodically
+In order to check if a notification is scheduled or not,
 ```
 boolean scheduled = NotificationHelper.isScheduled(notificationId)
 ```

 Cancel/Unschedule notification
 --------
-For cancellation of a notification, call
+For cancelling a notification, call
 ```
 NotificationHelper.cancel(notificationId);
 ```